A not so empty nest is rife with possibilities. I’m telling you.

 I always have to do the driving, unless my guy and I are going somewhere.
 Then he drives.
 When your kid drives, you get to be the one issuing warnings.

-It’s probable I’m in a traffic accident every time I hit the street, but because I hit my head multiple times, I don’t remember.
+It’s possible I’m in a traffic accident every time I drive, but because I hit my head multiple times, I don’t remember.
+This is the only conclusion I can come up with, from listening to my hubby’s instructions on ‘how I should drive’ when he’s riding shotgun.